jeffersontuc/smsXpress/README.md

 * Express
 * AngularJs

-sijdiwjij
-In order to run the project you need to:
+sjsjIn order to run the project you need to:

 * cd /frontend
 * npm i